borntofrappe/borntofrappe/README.md

   ```

   It would be possible to achieve the same result with `routes/blog.svelte` _in the routes folder_, but the choice becomes short-lived once you need to include pages for the blog posts.
 A dedicated folder for dedicated pages.

+### [brackets]

+The keyword between brackets is included in the page's parameters.
+Had the file been labeled `[sluggish].svelte` and you would have accessed the value through `page.params`